About meeting your artistic purpose. How I created Fluid Time III – Two Worlds and how to be your own self in

 I have to say that Topaz DeNoise did a great job in removing the noise from this image.
 I’m really happy with how it worked in this case, I was even wondering if I should process the image or not since it had quite a bit of noise, before I passed it through Topaz DeNoise.

-I processed this image, just as I do with all the rest by using the method of Photography Drawing™, that I’m explaining in the post at the link and even further in From Basics to Fine Art – the Book, specially applied here to tilt-shift images.
+I processed this image, just as I do with all the rest by using the method of Photography Drawing™, that I’m explaining in the post at the link and even further in From Basics to Fine Art – the Book, especially applied here to tilt-shift images.

 This method is all about learning to see the volumes and learning how to show them so they look real, even when they are surreal.
 It’s tricky, I know it, that’s why I like it, but it’s very logical if you understand it.
 If you want to see how I do it, just read my Photography Drawing (PhtD) method.
 This method is very simple, like all great things, and it’s based on the principles of classical drawing in B&W that I practiced for years and I use in my architectural work too.
 If you are an architect or someone who knows about drawing you will know exactly what I mean.

 Topaz Labs 15% Discount for my students and followers